Mary Sherman Morgan: Career

 During Sherman's college education, the Second World War broke out.
 As a result of men going overseas to fight, the United States soon developed a shortage of chemists and other scientists.
-A local employment recruiter heard that Sherman had chemistry knowledge, and offered her a job at a factory in Sandusky, Ohio.
-He would not tell her what product the factory made, or what her job would be – only that she would be required to obtain a top secret security clearance.
-Short on money, she decided to take the job even though it would mean having to postpone her degree.
+A local employment recruiter heard that Sherman had chemistry knowledge and offered her a job at a factory in Sandusky, Ohio.
+He would not tell her what product the factory made or what her job would be - only that she would be required to obtain a top secret security clearance.
+Short on money, she decided to take the job even though she would have to postpone her degree.
 The job turned out to be at the Plum Brook Ordnance Works munitions factory, charged with the responsibility of manufacturing explosives trinitrotoluene (TNT), dinitrotoluene (DNT), and pentolite.
 The site produced more than one billion pounds of ordnance throughout World War II.

-Mary Sherman became pregnant out of wedlock in 1943, a difficult dilemma in an era when such behavior was considered extremely shameful and women were often given back-alley abortions or hidden away from their friends and family.
+Sherman became pregnant out of wedlock in 1943, a difficult dilemma in an era when such behavior was considered extremely shameful and women were often given back-alley abortions or hidden away from their friends and family.
 At that time, she was living with her first cousin, Mary Hibbard, in Huron, Ohio.
 In 1944, she gave birth to a daughter, Mary G. Sherman, whom she later gave up for adoption to Hibbard and her husband, Irving.
 The child was renamed Ruth Esther.

 After spending the war years designing explosives for the military, she applied for a job at North American Aviation, and was employed in their Rocketdyne Division, based in Canoga Park, California.
 Soon after being hired, she was promoted to the role of Theoretical Performance Specialist, which required her to mathematically calculate the expected performance of new rocket propellants.
 Out of 900 engineers, she was the only woman, and one of only a few without a college degree.
+These were two main sources of prejudice she faced in her time at the company.

-While working at North American Aviation, she met her future husband, George Richard Morgan, a Mechanical Engineering graduate from Caltech.
+While working at North American Aviation, she met her future husband, George Richard "Red" Morgan, a Mechanical Engineer who had graduated from Caltech.
 Together, they had four children – George, Stephen, Monica, and Karen.